 Sometimes you get so manic you have periods of psychosis, where you lose touch with reality.
 It’s pretty scary, but you learn to deal with it – typically with therapy and a regimen of medications such as mood stabilizers, antidepressants, and often antipsychotics.

 I myself take Lamictal, an anti-seizure medication with the dual function of being a mood stabilizer as well as a small dose of the antidepressant Lexapro for my anxiety.
-I’m adjusting to the latter, but the former has been bliss, in away.
+I’m adjusting to the latter, but the former has been bliss, in a way.
 I find my moods don’t fluctuate as much.

 When it gets especially bad or you find it hard to deal with, it’s a good idea to consider checking yourself into the hospital.
-As with a physical ailment, sometimes you can’t just take a pill and wish it all away.
+As with a physical ailment, sometimes you can’t just take a pill and wash it all away.
 We need to remove the stigma of checking into wards.
 Someone doing so should be treated just the same as, say, a person admitting themselves for a broken leg.

 My major issue with mental hospitals is that folks there aren’t necessarily told how long they’ll be staying.
 This is one aspect of hospitals themselves that needs to change.
 I get that an admitting nurse won’t know how bad an individual’s condition is and that it could show no sign of improvement or that it could be worse than anyone expected.